Plaissan: Natural environments and biodiversity

 The Inventory of Natural Areas of Ecological, Fauna, and Floristic Interest (ZNIEFF) aims to encompass the most ecologically significant areas, primarily to enhance understanding of the national natural heritage and to provide regional planners with a tool to integrate environmental considerations into their decision-making processes.

 In the municipality, a ZNIEFF type 2, noted as "Causse of Aumelas and Moure Mountain" (16,237 ha), is designated, spanning across 16 municipalities within the department.

 Population

-Plaissan is a rural municipality with a population of 1,545 in 2021, having experienced a significant increase in population since 1975.
-It is part of the Montpellier attraction area.
-The inhabitants of Plaissan are called Plaissanais (male) or Plaissanaises (female).
+Plaissan is part of the Montpellier attraction area.
+The inhabitants of Plaissan are called Plaissanais (male) or Plaissanaises (female) in French.